quintusr/Comparing-CI-with-HAT-vs-IMM-Mean/readme.md

 Link to thesis: https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1464868&dswid=8030.

 ## Notes
++ If you are using this code (or parts of it) please cite the above reference and the repository from which our code is based on.
-We do not provide any support or assistance, nor do we assume and responsibity for the code in this repository.
++ We do not provide any support or assistance, nor do we assume and responsibity for the code in this repository.